 "Hiking" covers a whole range of fun-on-your-feet adventures, including day hikes requiring minimum essentials.
-These could be leisurely strolls on maintained trails or many miles covered at speed in rough terrain and everything in between.
+These could be strolls on maintained trails or many miles covered at speed in rough terrain and everything in between.
 Hiking also encompasses short backpacking trips with light or medium loads or long fastpacking trips where paring down the weight becomes a priority.

-If you usually carry a light pack or none at all, or if you've built strong ankles and good agility with miles of hiking, these low-cut shoes are for you.
+If you carry a light pack or none at all, or if you've built strong ankles and good agility with miles of hiking, these low-cut shoes are for you.
 Enjoy the lightness, comfort, and agility that defines them.

 A Note on Pack Weight

 We often refer to light, medium, and heavy loads for hiking and backpacking.
 Light refers to everything up to 20 lbs.
-This should cover day hikers and some of the ultralight backpacker and thru-hiker folks.
+This covers day hikers and some of the ultralight backpacker and thru-hiker folks.
 By medium loads, we mean 20-35 lbs.
 It's a noticeable amount of weight to carry, and footwear offering good foot support is important.
 Anything more than 35 lbs is heavy.
 Most folks want boots for these loads.